-- 1.1.1 In June 1998 Lancaster University Archaeological Unit (LUAU) carried out an archaeological evaluation, two small mitigation excavations, and a watching brief in the grounds of Vale Royal House, near Northwich, Cheshire, (SJ 6385 6985).
+- 1.1.1 In June 1998, Lancaster University Archaeological Unit (LUAU) carried out an archaeological evaluation, two small mitigation excavations, the recording of masonry fragments, and a watching brief in the grounds of Vale Royal Great House, near Northwich, Cheshire (SJ 6385 6985).
 The house lies on the site of a Cistercian monastery and is a Grade II listed building.
-Part of the grounds immediately to the north and east is designated a Scheduled Ancient Monument being the location of the Abbey church and cloisters. - 1.1.2 The archaeological work was conducted on behalf of DHC Ltd, and was part of an ongoing programme of fieldwork necessitated by the refurbishment of Vale Royal House and landscaping of the grounds associated with the construction of a golf course.
-To date, this fieldwork has included the detailed recording of the standing building (LUAU 1998), archaeological evaluation of the grounds beyond the scheduled area (LUAU 1997a), and archaeological excavation on the site of proposed drains within the Scheduled area (LUAU 1997b). - 1.1.3 The development proposals involve the construction of a barrel drop, a staircase giving access to the cellar of the house, and the landscaping of the area to provide roads, paths, parking service areas and a mini-golf course within the scheduled area.
-Scheduled Monument Consent by English Heritage for these works was conditional upon complete archaeological excavation of deposits in the two areas of deep impact (stairs and barrel drop) and the archaeological evaluation of areas of shallower impact. - 1.1.4 Archaeological information concerning the position of the Abbey Church was already available from limited excavations conducted in 1911-12 and 1958 (Thompson 1962).
+Part of the grounds immediately to the north and east is designated a Scheduled Ancient Monument, being the location of the abbey church and cloisters. - 1.1.2 The archaeological work was conducted on behalf of DHC Ltd, and was part of an ongoing programme of fieldwork necessitated by the refurbishment of Vale Royal Great House and the landscaping of the grounds associated with the construction of a golf course.
+To date, this fieldwork has included the detailed recording of the standing building (LUAU 1998), archaeological evaluation of the grounds beyond the Scheduled Area (LUAU 1997a), and archaeological excavation on the site of proposed drains within the Scheduled Area (LUAU 1997b). - 1.1.3 The present development proposals involve the construction of a barrel drop, a staircase giving access to the cellar of the house, and the landscaping of the area to provide roads, paths, parking service areas and a mini-golf course within the Scheduled Area.
+Scheduled Monument Consent for these works was conditional upon complete archaeological excavation of deposits in the two areas of deep impact (stairs and barrel drop) and the archaeological evaluation of areas of shallower impact. - 1.1.4 Archaeological information concerning the position of the abbey church was already available from limited excavations conducted in 1911-12 and 1958 (Thompson 1962).
 A more detailed description of the topographical and historical background is available in the fabric survey report (LUAU 1998).